Reed’s (NYSE:REED) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Reed’s (NYSE:REED – Free Report) in a research note issued to investors on Saturday.
+StockNews.com initiated coverage on shares of Reed’s (NYSE:REED – Free Report) in a research note issued to investors on Sunday morning.
 The brokerage issued a sell rating on the stock.

 Reed’s (NYSE:REED – Get Free Report) last issued its earnings results on Tuesday, August 13th.
-The company reported ($0.44) EPS for the quarter, missing the consensus estimate of ($0.15) by ($0.29).
-The firm had revenue of $11.87 million for the quarter, compared to the consensus estimate of $11.47 million.
-On average, equities research analysts expect that Reed’s will post -1.25 EPS for the current fiscal year.
+The company reported ($0.44) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.15) by ($0.29).
+The business had revenue of $11.87 million during the quarter, compared to analysts’ expectations of $11.47 million.
+Research analysts predict that Reed’s will post -1.25 earnings per share for the current year.

 Reed's, Inc engages in the manufacture and distribution of natural beverages in the United States.
 The company offers Reed's craft ginger beer; Reed's real ginger ales; Reed's Classic Mules; Reed's Hard Ginger Ale; Reed's ready to drink products; and Virgil's handcrafted sodas.